 39. The silicone toilet brush that doesn't hold water

 Oftentimes when you've cleaned the toilet, the excess water on the brush is, well... dirty.
 And it doesn't get much better when you set that brush into its holder with the same water.
 This toilet brush does better than that.
 It's made of flexible silicone, so it'll last a long time and be gentle to the bowl, which is good.
 Even better: The water drains into a catch basin under the holder that can be emptied into the toilet, leaving the brush to dry.
 These can stick to the wall, which makes cleaning the bathroom easier.

 40. These soft duvet clips that keep your bedding in place

 Sleeping under a duvet in a crisp, clean cover is a lovely thing — that is until the duvet ends up bunched up in one corner and you spend half the night struggling to straighten it out.
 These soft duvet clips hold the duvet to the cover so that never happens.
-They're soft and flexible button-like clamps that have no needles or sharp edges for you to encounter while you sleep.
+They're soft and flexible button-like clamps that have no needles or sharp edges for you to encounter.